openforis/sepal-doc/docs/source/setup/gee.rst

 .. warning::

-    If you experience trouble white listing your gmail adress to GEE please let the SEPAL team know, we may be able to help you
+    If you experience trouble white listing your gmail address to GEE please let the SEPAL team know, we may be able to help you

 Initialize home folder
 ^^^^^^^^^^^^^^^^^^^^^^